jbostoen/iTop-custom-extensions/wip/extensions/jb-poc-class-location-geom/readme.md

 Out of scope:
 - adding a real Geometry field to iTop.
 According to a topic, it requires a lot of editing of the core code.
 Which makes it difficult to maintain.
 So let's stick to using a Text field and WKT/GeoJSON

+# Known issues
+* Sometimes, for a brief second, it's possible you see the geometry field (text: GeoJSON or WKT) on the properties tab.
+But it quickly disappears.
+* No other known issues.

 # What can you learn?
 This extension contains examples of:
 * PHP: adding a completely new tab to a Class ( <method id="DisplayBareRelations method"> ) with references to CSS and JavaScript files